Ferdinand Oyono: Early life and education

-Diplomatic and political career
+Political and diplomatic career

-Oyono was born near Ebolowa in the South Province of Cameroon.
-After obtaining his secondary education in Yaoundé, Oyono studied in Paris.
 Following Cameroon's independence, Oyono was a member of the Cameroonian delegation to the United Nations in 1960, when the country was admitted to the UN.
 Oyono subsequently served as Cameroon's ambassador to various countries from 1965 to 1974.
 He was briefly the Ambassador to Liberia in 1965, then served as ambassador to the Benelux countries and the European Communities from 1965 to 1968 and as ambassador to France, with additional accreditation for Spain, Italy, Morocco, Algeria, and Tunisia, from 1969 to 1974.
 From 1974 to 1982 he was Cameroon's Permanent Representative to the United Nations; he acted as President of the United Nations Security Council in place of the United Kingdom's Ivor Richard at the 1,866th meeting of the Security Council on 16 December 1975, and was Chairman of UNICEF from 1977 to 1978.
 From 1982 to 1985 he again served as ambassador to various countries: first as ambassador to Algeria and Libya, then as ambassador to the United Kingdom and the Scandinavian countries.

 In 1985, President Paul Biya recalled Oyono from London and appointed him as Secretary-General of the Presidency of Cameroon.
 Oyono remained in the post for about a year before Biya instead appointed him as Minister of Town Planning and Housing in 1986.
 The post of Secretary-General of the Presidency was historically very powerful, but Oyono's stint in the office was associated with a weakening of it under President Biya; significantly, Oyono was moved from the Secretariat-General to an ordinary ministry—effectively a demotion.
 Although Oyono was dismissed from the government in 1990, he was subsequently appointed as Minister of Foreign Relations on 27 November 1992, serving in that position until he was instead named Minister of State for Culture on 8 December 1997.
 Oyono was a member of the National Commission for the co-ordination of President Biya's re-election campaign in the October 2004 presidential election and was the president of the campaign's support and follow-up committee in the South Province.

 After nearly ten years as Minister of State for Culture, Oyono was dismissed from the government on 7 September 2007.
 Oyono was thought to be a close friend of Paul Biya, and observers attributed his departure from the government to his advanced age and poor health.
 He had been criticised for reportedly not working at his ministry for months at a time.
 After leaving the government, Oyono was thought to retain a great deal of influence as "an unofficial adviser" to Biya.
 Biya appointed him as a roving ambassador on 30 June 2009.

 As the representative of President Biya, Oyono attended a play commemorating Cameroon's independence struggle and the country's subsequent reunification on 14 May 2010; the play was part of festivities marking Cameroon's 50th year of independence from France.